Kubernetes on AWS Resources

 2. Enable trust relationship between the kiam-server role and the role attached to Kubernetes master nodes by following these steps.
 (Make sure that the role attached to the Kubernetes API worker has very limited permissions—all the API calls or access requests are made by containers running on the node and will receive credentials using Kiam.
 The worker node IAM roles do not need access to many AWS resources.)

 a.
-Go to the newly created role in AWS console and select the ‘Trust relationships’ tab.
+Go to the newly created role in the AWS console and select the ‘Trust relationships’ tab.

 b.
 Click on ‘Edit trust relationship’.